1Hanif1/forkify-app/README.md

-# Forkify Project from Jonas Schmedtmann's course on Udemy

-Recipe application where users can
+# Forkify - a recipe application

+I made this project as a part of Jonas Schmedttmann's JavaScript course on Udemy.

+## Users can:
 - Search for recipes
 - Bookmark recipes
 - Add their own custom recipes

 ## What I learnt:
 - Creating virtual DOM using 'document.createRange().createContextualFragment(Markup);
 - FormData object from Web APIs
 - Sending data using fetch()